 Brad and I highly prefer online programs but at times we have to supplement them with one-on-one teaching.
 Especially with the boys who are still learning all the basics.
 This is what our kids use today:

-Sawyer, age 8, also has ADHD and dyslexia.
-We have had the hardest time teaching him to read, although he excels in math.
+Sawyer, age 9, has ADHD and dyslexia.
+We had the hardest time teaching him to read, although he excels in math.
 After trying so many programs and failing to find something suitable for him… we finally stumbled upon Reading Kingdom, (Click Here for Info).
 It is fantastic and I highly recommend it if you have a child that is having a hard time learning to read!
 The program is designed to help kids with learning disabilities.
 Sawyer also uses Adapted Mind which teaches him math skills in a fun and unique way.
-We are using Adapted Mind without cost at this time but we pay $20 a month for Reading Kingdom.
+We pay $9.95 a month for Adapted Mind and we pay $20 a month for Reading Kingdom.

 Homeschooling in Mexico, or anywhere for that matter, requires keeping a close eye on your child’s progress.
 Even if you use online programs like we do you still have to make sure they are doing their work and passing their classes.
 Basically, make sure your kid is learning.
 They are all different so we try not to compare but they should be learning one way or another.